Report Filter

 Name Description

-Banks, Trustees, Escrow Agents, and Paying Agents, Underwriters Act as agents for the issuing board in making payments to bondholders and/or protecting the interests of the bondholders; assist the Commonwealth with issuing bonds.
+Banks, Trustees, Escrow Agents, and Paying Agents Act as agents for the issuing board in making payments to bondholders and/or protecting the interests of the bondholders.

-Bond and Investment Rating Agencies Provide credit rating services to the agency and the Commonwealth.
+Bond and Investment Rating Agencies Provide credit rating services to Treasury and the Commonwealth.

-Bond Counsel Assist the agency in drafting and/or reviewing legislative proposals, bond documents, and otherwise ensuring bonds are issued in accordance with applicable law.
+Bond Counsel and the Office of the Attorney General Assist the area in drafting and/or reviewing legislative proposals, bond documents and otherwise ensuring bonds are issued in accordance with applicable law.

 Credit Card Processor Perform credit card services for any state agency or institution and contract administration for participating localities.